 The SEAD Global Efficiency Medal competition recognizes Samsung and LG for producing the world's most energy efficient computer monitors.

 Computer monitors can account for up to 35% of a desktop computer’s energy consumption.
 Global electricity savings would be more than 15 billion kilowatt hours annually by 2020 if all monitors sold were as efficient as the SEAD award-winning models.
-SEAD global award-winning products are 12-43% more efficient than monitors with similar technology.
+SEAD global award-winning products are up to 53% more efficient than monitors with similar technology.

 For more information about the Display awards competition, including the official competition rules, click here.